modular-magician/terraform-provider-google-beta/website/docs/r/network_services_endpoint_policy.html.markdown

   Port selector for the (matched) endpoints.
 If no port selector is provided, the matched config is applied to all ports.
   Structure is [documented below](#nested_traffic_port_selector).

+* `location` -
+  (Optional)
+  Location (region) of the EndpointPolicy resource.
+Only the value 'global' is currently allowed.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.